Ndzula77/Ndzula77/README.md

 - 👋 Hi, I’m @Ndzula77
-- 👀 I’m interested in ...researching and staying updated in the evaluation of the Human species
+- 👀 I’m interested in ...researching and staying updated in the evolution of the Human species
 - 🌱 I’m currently learning ...about mining stacks and bitcoins and learning about air and time
 - 💞️ I’m looking to collaborate on ... whatever one come that will be change
 - 📫 How to reach me ... email